thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-02-probability-math/union_probability.md

 We typically express union probabilities with the following notations:

 ```
-P(A or B) = P(A) + P(B)
+P(A or B)
-P(A ∪ B) = P(A) + P(b)
+P(A ∪ B)
 ```

 **Mutually Exclusive Unions**

 Doing an `OR` operation between two or more events that are mutually exclusive is easy.
 An example of a mutually exclusive event is a die with 6 sides, because only one of the outcomes can occur.
 We cannot simultaneously get a `2` and a `6` on one die, and the probability of getting both would be 0.
-If we had two die that would be different and non-mutually exclusive, which we will get to shortly.
+If we had two die that is an entirely different situation that is not mutually exclusive, and we will get to that shortly.

 But let's say we want to calculate the probability of a `2` or `6` on a single die roll.
 This is as simple as adding their probabilities together: